Freshman Admission Criteria

 January 1 is the Regular Decision application deadline for fall enrollment.
 Students who complete their application by the Regular Decision deadline will have a decision by March 15.

 You should meet or exceed these minimum high school expectations.

 - English—eight semesters

-- Lab science—six semesters (for engineering, nursing, pharmacy and veterinary technology, two semesters must be chemistry; nursing also requires two semesters of biology)
+- Lab science—six semesters (for engineering two semesters must be chemistry; for nursing, pharmacy and veterinary nursing, two semesters must be chemistry and two must be biology)

 - Social studies—six semesters